-Freud expressed the view that humans are primarily driven by sexual and aggressive instincts and that sexual and aggressive energy if not able to be expressed in a natural or direct way may be channelled into cultural activities such as art and science.
-The continuous pursuit of pleasure is not always acceptable with society.
+Freud expressed the view that humans are primarily driven by sexual and aggressive instincts.
+He explained believed that sexual and aggressive energy, if not able to be expressed in a natural or direct way, may be channelled into cultural activities such as art and science.
+The continuous pursuit of pleasure is not always acceptable within society.

 Freud suggested that much of human behaviour is controlled by forces outside our awareness and the relationship between a person and society is controlled by primitive urges buried deep within our unconscious.
 Freud argued that most of our psychic energy is used in trying to find expressions of unconscious ideas that are acceptable, or failing that keeping them unconscious.

 I think that at the time that Freud launched his findings upon the world that many students of behaviour found them to be radical and acceptable understandings of human behaviour.
 I am persuaded though to go with Frankl, in particular I find his explanation of a 'moment in time' between the stimulus and reaction when discussing 'man's search for meaning', as an explanation that can be transferred into practical application and certainly people I have worked with find it a positive way to apply good decision making, when confronting their own behaviour.